ully/ully.github.io/_pages/about.md

   - /about.html
 ---

-More than ten years of experience in large-scale Internet recommendation and search system architecture and development.
+More than ten years of experience in large-scale Internet recommendation and search system architecture design and development.
 My field of work involves devops, mlops, machine learning platform, recommendation system and other data-driven system architecture.

 Recently, focusing on edge compute architecture and Cloud-Edge Collaborative AI Scenario Landing Solution.